Ricardo López (boxer)

 Ricardo López Nava (born July 25, 1966) is a Mexican former professional boxer who competed from 1985 to 2001.
 He was a two-weight world champion, having held the WBC mini flyweight title from 1990 to 1998, defending it against a record-breaking 21 opponents; the WBA and WBO mini flyweight titles between 1997 and 1998; and the IBF junior flyweight title from 1999 until his retirement in 2001.
 He is one of just fifteen world boxing champions to retire without a loss.
 He is the father of undefeated former boxer Alonso López.

 Amateur career

 López would win four consecutive Guantes de Oro de México Championships from 1981 to 1984.
-He turned pro without having ever lost an amateur bout and is now known as one of the best amateur boxers to ever step in the ring.
+His record has been reported as 37–1.

 Professional career

 On January 18, 1985, Ricardo made his professional debut at the age of 18 by scoring a third-round knockout of Rogelio Hernandez.
 He accumulated a record of 26–0 before receiving his first shot at a world title.